 The Rectory

-In the Middle Ages, Wreningham comprised 3 parishes – each with its own church.
+In the Middle Ages, Wreningham comprised three parishes – each with its own church.
 Two of these hamlets faded away and the parishes merged; Wreningham All Saints is the surviving church.
-However, until the middle the 1800s, the rectory was near to a ruin of one of the original churches – St Marys.
-In 1851, the rector, Rev Pigott, involved himself in creating a new Rectory – and much closer to the church.
+However, until the middle of the 1800s, the rectory was close by a ruin of one of the original churches – St Mary’s.
+In 1851, the rector, Rev R J Pigott, involved himself in creating a new rectory – and much near to the remaining church.

 The present-day National Heritage List for England includes the very first village rectory, today known as Vine Cottage.